Welcome to Norway!

 The tax deduction card

 Everyone who works in Norway must have a tax deduction card.
-The tax deduction card shows your employer how much tax they must deduct from your salary.
-Your employer will retrieve your tax deduction card directly from us by using your Norwegian identification number.
+The tax deduction card is an electronic document that shows your employer how much tax they must deduct from your salary.

 The taxation system